fenghuayumo/DIVSHOT/README.md

 For general users, you can directly use the latest [Release](https://github.com/fenghuayumo/DIVSHOT/releases) installation package, which includes all dependencies and can be run directly.

-For users who want to compile and deploy from source code, I currently only provide the rendering/editing part of the code.
-The training part has not been open-sourced yet and will be released after some time.

 ## Project structure
 <!--
 *  diverse